charlenexu20/car-car/README.md

 ## Service microservice

 **URL and port:** http://localhost:8080/

 Service microservice has three models: AutomobileVO, Technician, and Appointment.
+It helps the users to manage the service appointments easily.
+The Service polls data from the Inventory through AutomobileVO and uses the VIN data to determine the VIP status in an appointment.
+The components of this microservice includes creating a technician, creating a service appointment, displaying service appointment list, and searching the appointment history by VIN.

+**Polling**

+Service microservice polls the Inventory microservice every 60 seconds for automobile updates.

+**Models**

+* AutomobileVO (Value Object)
+    - color: string
+    - year: integer
+    - import_vin: string
+    - import_href: string

+* Technician(Entity)
+    - technician_name: string
+    - employee_number: integer

+* Appointment(Entity)
+    - vin: string
+    - customer_name: string
+    - date: date
+    - time: time
+    - technician: (a ForeignKey of Technician model)
+    - reason: string
+    - is_vip: boolean
+    - is_cancelled: boolean
+    - is_finished: boolean

+**Components**

+* TechnicianForm
+    - allows a person to enter an automotive technician's name and employee number.
+When the form is submitted, the automotive technician is created in the application.
+    - navigate to http://localhost:3000/technicians/new or click Services in the navigation bar.

+* ServiceAppointmentForm
+    - allows a service concierge to enter the VIN of the vehicle, the name of the person to whom the vehicle belongs, the date and time of the appointment, the assigned technician, and a reason for the service appointment (like "oil change" or "routine maintenance").
+When the form is submitted, the service appointment should be saved in the application.
+    - navigate to http://localhost:3000/appointments/new or click Services in the navigation bar.

+* ServiceAppointmentList
+    - show a list of scheduled appointments that contain the details collected in the form: VIN, customer name, date and time of the appointment, the assigned technician's name, and the reason for the service.
+If the VIN is for an automobile that was at one time in the inventory, then the automobile was purchased from the dealership.
+The list of scheduled appointments should display the VIP status so that the concierge can give that customer "VIP treatment".
+Each appointment in the list of appointments have a button that allows a service concierge to cancel the appointment, or to show that the service appointment has been finished.
+When a service appointment is canceled or finished, it should no longer show up in the list of appointments.
+    - navigate to http://localhost:3000/appointments/ or click Services in the navigation bar.

+* ServiceHistory
+    - show a list of the service appointments for a specific VIN.
+The list of service appointments include the customer name, date and time of the appointment, the assigned technician's name, and the reason for the service.
+    - navigate to http://localhost:3000/search/ or click Services in the navigation bar.

 ### CRUD Routes

 #### AutomobileVO (Value Object)
 The AutomobileVO model is a value object.
 It's used to poll VIN data from the Inventory microservice.
 If the VIN is for an automobile that was at one time in the inventory, then the automobile was purchased from the dealership.
 The list of scheduled appointments should show that the automobile was purchased from the dealership so that the concierge can give that customer "VIP treatment".

 **List view of automobilesVO from polling service**
 * request method => `GET`: http://localhost:8080/api/automobiles/